PL-15: Development

 The PL-15E, the export variant, was presented at the 2021 Zhuhai Airshow.
-The PL-15E has less range than the PL-15, possibly due to changes in propellant or rocket motor.
+The PL-15E's shorter range compared to the PL-15 is possibly due to changes in propellant or rocket motor.
 This is similar to the situation between SD-10 and its domestic counterpart the PL-12.

 In 2020, the International Institute for Strategic Studies (IISS) reported the development of the PL-16 missile, a thinner version of the PL-15, to allow J-20 to carry six missiles inside its internal carriage.
 In January 2024, the PL-16 missile was confirmed to have a smaller airframe design with folded fins and a high-performance dual-pulse motor to maintain a performance level similar to the regular PL-15.
-At the 2024 Zhuhai Airshow, the export variant PL-15E was shown to have folding rear fins, increasing the internal payload of the Chengdu J-20 and Shenyang J-35.
+At the 2024 Zhuhai Airshow, the export variant PL-15E was shown to have folding rear fins, allowing China to squeeze more missiles into the weapons bay of its stealth Chengdu J-20 and Shenyang J-35 aircraft.

-US intelligence has alleged that the range of the missile was upgraded using technology provided by UAE based AI firm G42 to Huawei.
+US intelligence has alleged that the range of the missile was upgraded using technology provided by the UAE-based AI firm G42 to Huawei.